lanylow/rbxfpsunlocker-osx/README.md

 ## Disclaimer

-**Use at your own risk**, this is new and still in-development, however this uses the same computational/theoretical method as [axstin](https://github.com/axstin/)'s [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker) which has been cleared by Roblox as safe to use.
+**Use at your own risk**, this is new and still in development, however, this uses the same computational/theoretical method as [axstin](https://github.com/axstin/)'s [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker) which has been cleared by Roblox as safe to use.

-Please note that this is a FPS *unlocker* and not a FPS *booster* and if your frame rate is the same or below 60 FPS, then your machine is not powerful enough to run Roblox at more than 60 FPS.
+Please note that this is an FPS *unlocker* and not an FPS *booster* and if your frame rate is the same or below 60 FPS, then your machine is not powerful enough to run Roblox at more than 60 FPS.
 Heavy usage of system resources may occur because of the higher frame rate.

 ## Credits